 - What are my priorities in life and career?

 By being completely honest with yourself, it can help you maintain focus when deciding what your options are.
 It’s completely normal to change your mind and switch gears.
-But the more in tune you are with yourself, knowing your priorities and your goals, the closer you can get to choosing a career that’s right for you—one that will bring happiness and contentment into your life.
-And really, that’s all anyone can hope for.
+But the more in tune you are with yourself, knowing your priorities and your goals, the closer you can get to choosing a career that’s right for you.